UK Brexit minister: May 'fighting day and night' to secure deal

-LONDON (Reuters) - Theresa May is “fighting day and night” to secure a Brexit agreement, aiming to make progress on the issue of the Northern Ireland backstop that is recognized as a concern on both sides, Brexit minister Stephen Barclay said on Thursday.
+LONDON, Dec 13 (Reuters) - Theresa May is “fighting day and night” to secure a Brexit agreement, aiming to make progress on the issue of the Northern Ireland backstop that is recognised as a concern on both sides, Brexit minister Stephen Barclay said on Thursday.

 “Both sides see the backstop as temporary,” he said.
 “There is a recognition on both sides that the backstop is a concern.”